 BENEFITS OF AN ISOLATED INFRARED LAMP

-An isolated reddish infrared heat lamp directed at an area of the body provides the following excellent and often surprising benefits:
+An isolated reddish heat lamp directed at an area of the body provides the following excellent and often surprising benefits:

 Š Improved circulation.

 Š Deep penetration, up to several inches inside the body.

 Š Improved oxygenation and even hydration of the tissues.